Presidential Palace, Chișinău

-Presidential Palace (Palatul Președinției) is the official residence of the President of Moldova.
+The Presidential Palace (Palatul Președinției) is the official residence of the President of Moldova.

 History

 The building was built between 1984 and 1987 by Yuri Tumanean, Arkady Zaltman, and Viktor Iavorski.
 The building was built on the site of the German Lutheran Church dating back to the 1830s.
 It was made to be the new building of the Supreme Soviet of the Moldavian SSR.
 The Moldovan Declaration of Independence of 27 August 1991 was signed and adopted in the palace by the Supreme Soviet.
 After Moldova gained its independence, the building became the residence of the president of Moldova starting in 2001 with President Vladimir Voronin.
 The building was devastated during protests on April 7, 2009 against President Voronin.
 As a result of the protest, the palace was closed off.

 Renovations

 In the early years of the Dodon presidency, steps were taken to renovate the palace with the help of the Turkish government.
 The newly renovated palace was opened on October 17, 2018, in the presence of President Dodon and Turkish president Recep Tayyip Erdogan.
 The following January, Dodon invited ex-presidents Petru Lucinschi and Mircea Snegur on a tour of the newly renovated palace.
 In April 2019, Moldovan journalists were given a tour of the palace to allow the press to have an understanding of the renovations.
 On Independence Day in 2020, due to the COVID-19 pandemic in Moldova, a national ceremony closed to the public was held in the Historical Hall of the Presidential Palace.